aya0221/ML-DeepDive-Updated-May2024/README.md

 ### How Kalman Filter is useful for real-time object tracking
 The implementation of the Kalman Filter in this project demonstrates its efficacy in combining real-time object detection with predictive tracking, providing a robust solution for tracking objects in motion within noisy environments

+# Gradient Descent and Back Propagation
+**Gradient Descent** is an optimization algorithm used to minimize a function by iteratively moving towards the steepest descent as defined by the *negative* of the gradient.
+Goal is to find the model parameters that minimize a loss function. let parameter p:
+$$p = p-learning rate * ∂/∂p = p-α * ∂/∂p$$

+**Gradient** is a vector of partial derivatives that *points in the direction of the greatest increase of a function*.
+In ML, we use the gradient to update the weights of models, *moving in the direction that most reduces the loss*.

+**Back Propagation** is used to calculate the gradient needed in the gradient descent step of neural network training by computing the gradient of the loss function with respect to each weight by the **chain rule**, working backward from the output layer to the input layer.

+# Difference Between SGD and Gradient Descent
+**SGD** updates the parameters using only a small subset of the data which can lead to faster convergence on large datasets

+**Batch Gradient Descent** uses the entire dataset to perform one update at a time

+# Application of Gradient
+During training, repeatedly adjusting the parameters of the model, using either the whole dataset (batch) or subsets of it (mini-batches), to minimize the loss function over multiple iterations or epochs

+# Conv1D and Conv2D
+**Conv1D**: for 1D data, e.g., time-series, audio data - *where the layer will learn from patterns occurring over time*.

+**Conv2D** for 2D data, e.g., images - *where the layers help learn features from the input by applying filters that capture spatial hierarchies*, (identifying simple edges in early layers and complex features like textures in deeper layers).

+# Non-linear CNN
+A Non-linear CNN incorporates non-linear activation functions like ReLU (Rectified Linear Unit) to introduce non-linear properties into the model, allowing it to learn more complex patterns.
+Without non-linearities, CNNs would behave just like a single linear classifier.